 We are pleased to announce that Radcliffe Chambers have been nominated as Chambers of the Year, in the Traditional Chancery category of the inaugural Legal 500 Bar Awards.

 The recently published Legal 500 2013 comments that Radcliffe Chambers is noted for “the superb technical ability of its barristers” and that it is “crammed full of impressive experts, and has very professional and impressive clerks”.

 Natalie Brown represented the petitioning debtors in the recently reported case of Re: Akaydin BPIR 539.
 The claim raised a jurisdictional point in petitions presented by non-EC resident debtors for their own bankruptcy.

-This Radcliffe Chambers Resource seminar by Shantanu Majumdar, William Moffett and Josh Lewison will provide practical guidance (including an update on recent case law) for solicitors bringing and defending claims on guarantees.
+This Radcliffe Chambers Resource seminar by William Moffett and Mark Mullen will provide practical guidance (including an update on recent case law) on death bed gifts and on construing ambiguous provisions in wills.

 Josh Lewison appeared on behalf of the appellant in this Court of Appeal case concerning a summary judgment application relating to the enforcement of a guarantee.